 This renewal can happen in several ways.
 Some of them can be through:

 Integration and consolidation: vertical or horizontal

-An example of placing bets into the future, is how companies like Google, have within their portfolio, a set of companies, which product and potential business model (many of them are still at development stage) is in part adjacent (like self-driving that can be used also to improve existing products) or, for now disjoined.
+An example of placing bets on the future is how companies like Google, have within their portfolio, a set of companies, which product and potential business model (many of them are still at the development stage) is in part adjacent (like self-driving that can be used also to improve existing products) or, for now, disjoined.

-For isntance, back in 2015, eBay spun off PayPal.
-Today PayPal has a market cap of over $200 billion, comapred to eBay over $40 billion market cap.
+For instance, back in 2015, eBay spun off PayPal.
+Today PayPal has a market cap of over $200 billion, compared to eBay’s over $40 billion market cap.